 - Mix the oats, lemon juice, and milk.

-- Cover and let soak for as quick as 20 minutes or as long as 12 hours (overnight) on the countertop.
+Cover and let soak for as quick as 20 minutes or as long as 12 hours (overnight).

 - Mix the soaked oats with the oil, honey, egg, and vanilla (stir in the blueberries last).